mikemaccana/python-docx/HACKING.markdown

 - Check your namespaces - on both the tags, and the attributes
 - Check capitalization of tag names
 - Ensure you're not missing any attributes
+- If images or other embedded content is shown with a large red X, your relationships file is missing data.

 #### One common debugging technique we've used before